Sweet and Sour (1984 TV series): Countdown links

 As an ABC TV show, there was a natural tie-in to Countdown, with guest appearance by Ian "Molly" Meldrum.
 "Sweet & Sour" (lead vocal Conway) was shown on the 12 August 1984 episode of Countdown.
 The promo clip does not show The Takeaways' 'bass player' George (Arky Michael), but does include a juggler, acrobat and stage magician.
 On the same Countdown episode were O'Neill performing "Power" and Stephen Cummings performing "Gymnasium" (Armiger as producer/musician/songwriter).
 "Glam To Wham" (lead vocal Conway, backing vocal McQuade) was broadcast Countdown on 7 October 1984, with guest hosts Michael, Lillingston and Herbert of The Takeaways (during which Herbert refers to Arky Michael as "Spartels").
 It shows Lillingston miming to Conway's vocals; however, in the "Sweet and Sour" TV series Lillingston's vocals were supplied by McQuade and she only sang lead on "Digging A Hole" and "On The Street Where You Live".
 Also on the 7 October episode was Cummings performing "Another Kick to the Head" (Armiger as producer/musician/songwriter).

-The pilot episode was directed by Grant Rule, an Executive Producer of Countdown, it was shot in an old warehouse in Pyrmont and starred Terry Serrio from the Elks and Joy Smithers, who would later star in Bangkok Hilton mini series with Nicole Kidman.
+The pilot episode was directed by Grant Rule, an Executive Producer of Countdown, it was shot in an old warehouse in Pyrmont and starred Terry Serio from the Elks and Joy Smithers, who would later star in Bangkok Hilton mini series with Nicole Kidman.
 The guitar player was Marty Shiel (Juggernaut).
 Another link to Countdown is the selection and briefing of songwriters by Countdown Awards co-producer Carolyn James, credited as researcher on the LP sleeve.
 On advice from Peter Hall at Rondor Publishing, Carolyn also negotiated with Jan Chapman a first for ABC drama.
 Instead of a one-off single payment for a song, a "No Favoured Nations" contract was offered to all songwriters.
 This meant the music budget stretched much further, and that signed and unsigned writers received ongoing royalty payments for each unit sold and so provided significant income to lesser-known songwriters such as David McComb of The Triffids.
 Graham Thorburn came up from producing and directing Countdown to direct four episodes.

 New Zealand's TVNZ series Heroes, released 21 October 1984, "is about a group of musicians just getting started as a rock 'n' roll band".
 It ran for 8 episodes in 1984 and 6 in 1986.
 Actors included Michael Hurst, Jay Laga'aia, Margaret Umbers and John Gibson.